 - Draw a picture of a football game

 Is the weather outside frightful?
-Good thing the fire is so delightful!
+It’s a good thing learning about fire can be so delightful!

-- Create a wood cutting set with paper people, a chainsaw, an ax, truck, trees, and logs.
+- Create a wood-cutting set from construction paper.
+Include people, a chainsaw, an ax, a truck, trees, and logs.

-- Draw a picture of a fire in the fireplace.
+- Draw a picture of a fire in a fireplace.